dariuszzapala/sccn.github.io/workshops/EEGLAB_2022_Lublin.md

 ![250px\|thumb\|right\|upright=2.5\|Lublin](/assets/images/Lublin.jpg)

-Thirty-first EEGLAB Workshop
+Thirty-third EEGLAB Workshop
 ============================

 <span style="color: blue">Lublin, Poland - 12-16 of September 2022
 </span>
-The 31st EEGLAB Workshop will take place at [the John Paul II Catholic University of Lublin](https://www.kul.pl/kul,21.html) in [Lublin](https://en.wikipedia.org/wiki/Lublin), Poland, about 2-hour by train from Warsaw.
+The 33rd EEGLAB Workshop will take place at [the John Paul II Catholic University of Lublin](https://www.kul.pl/kul,21.html) in [Lublin](https://en.wikipedia.org/wiki/Lublin), Poland, about 2-hour by train from Warsaw.
 Participants will be expected to bring laptops with